kubos/kubos/docs/kubos-linux-upgrade.rst

 If you'd like to customize the package, there are a few different options available through the script:

+-  -t {target} : **Required** Specifies the name of the target board, as named in the corresponding `kubos-linux-build/board/kubos/{target}` directory.
 -  -s : Sets the size of the rootfs.img file, specified in KB.
 The default is 13000 (13MB).
 -  -i : Sets the name and location of the input \*.its file.
 Use if you want to create a custom package.
 The default is *kpack.its*.
+-  -o {folder} : Specifies the name of the buildroot output folder.
+The default is 'output'
 -  -v : Sets the version information for the package.
 The output file will be kpack-{version}.itb.
 -  -b {branch} : Specifies the branch name of U-Boot that has been